10 Must-Have Cycling Accessories for Seniors (2025)

-Cycling is one of the best ways for seniors to stay active, healthy, and connected — but having the right accessories can make every ride safer, more comfortable, and a whole lot more enjoyable.
+Cycling is one of the best ways for seniors to stay active, healthy, and connected.
+But let’s be honest—having the right accessories makes every ride safer, more comfortable, and way more enjoyable.

 1. Comfortable Saddle